-If you choose to take part in this study, there is a risk that the study drugs may not be as good as the usual approach for your cancer at shrinking your cancer.
+If you choose to take part in this study, there is a risk that the study approach may not be as good as the usual approach for your cancer at extending your life.

 There is also a risk that you could have side effects from the study drugs.
 These side effects may be worse and may be different than you would get with the usual approach for your cancer.
+However, starting with immunotherapy alone may also result in fewer side effects than the combination of chemotherapy and immunotherapy.